halx99/MediaEngine/README.md

-# Axme - The Axmol Media Engine
+# axplay - The simple media player based on Axmol Media Engine

 A cross paltform media engine for video render based on native sdk